Vera Therapeutics Provides Business Update and Reports Third Quarter 2022 Financial Results

 - Strong balance sheet with $114.4 million in cash, cash equivalents, and marketable securities as of September 30, 2022; together with credit facility, are expected to fund operations to Q2 2024

-/EIN News/ -- BRISBANE, Calif., Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Vera Therapeutics, Inc. (Nasdaq: VERA), a late-stage biotechnology company focused on developing and commercializing transformative treatments for patients with serious immunological diseases, today reported its business highlights and financial results for the quarter ended September 30, 2022.
+BRISBANE, Calif., Nov.
+09, 2022 (GLOBE NEWSWIRE) -- Vera Therapeutics, Inc. VERA, a late-stage biotechnology company focused on developing and commercializing transformative treatments for patients with serious immunological diseases, today reported its business highlights and financial results for the quarter ended September 30, 2022.

 "During the third quarter of 2022, we continued to make progress advancing our late-stage clinical pipeline of atacicept and MAU868," said Marshall Fordyce, M.D., Founder and CEO of Vera Therapeutics.
 "At the American Society of Nephrology (ASN) Kidney Week 2022 Annual Meeting, we were pleased to share new data supporting the disease modifying mechanism of action of atacicept.
 Atacicept targets B-cells, and we have now shown that it reduces the first three hits of IgA nephropathy (IgAN) pathogenesis – serum galactose-deficient IgA1 (Gd-IgA1), anti-Gd-IgA1, and now immune complex levels.
 Our ongoing Phase 2b ORIGIN clinical trial will demonstrate how atacicept has the potential to improve kidney function, as measured by proteinuria, and topline results are expected to be announced in early first quarter of 2023.
 Data from the ORIGIN trial are expected to support the initiation of a pivotal Phase 3 clinical trial of atacicept in 2023.
 IgAN is a common cause of kidney failure and there is a high unmet medical need for treatment of IgAN globally."